Kapriatti/AI-Port-Scanner/README.md

 AI-Powered Port Scanner
 A smart and enhanced network port scanner that combines traditional port scanning techniques with machine learning-based risk scoring.
-This tool scans specified IP addresses and port ranges, identifies open ports and services, extracts multiple features per port, and predicts a risk level with brief descriptions — helping you prioritize security attention efficiently.
+This tool scans specified IP addresses and port ranges, identifies open ports and services, extracts multiple features per port, and predicts a risk level with brief descriptions — helping you prioritize security efforts efficiently.

 Features
-Customizable IP and port range scanning
+Customizable IP address and port range scanning

 Multi-feature extraction per port (10+ features for detailed analysis)

-Machine Learning risk scoring trained on known vulnerabilities and common port risks
+Machine learning-based risk scoring trained on known vulnerabilities and common port risks

-Readable output with port info and risk levels
+Human-readable output with open port info and risk levels

-Easy-to-extend modular structure

-Built with Python
+Modular, easy-to-extend Python codebase

 Why This Scanner is Unique

-Traditional port scanners only report open/closed ports.
-This project adds an AI-powered layer that assesses potential security risks of detected open ports using a trained ML model.
-It helps you:
+Traditional port scanners simply report whether ports are open or closed.
+This project adds an AI-powered layer that assesses potential security risks for each detected open port using a trained machine learning model.
+This helps you:

 Quickly identify ports that may require urgent attention

-Understand potential risk levels with brief explanations
+Understand potential risk levels with concise explanations

-Enhance your network security auditing beyond simple port detection
+Enhance your network security auditing beyond basic port detection

 Installation